Free PDF: How to build your dream coaching business that frees you from the 9-5

 27. Grief coaching

 A person who is going through grief can get support from a grief coach, who helps them cope with their loss.
+Trauma coaching can be another form of grief coaching.

 28. Coaching for divorced couples

-29. Retirement coaching
+29. Recovery coaching

 30. Mid-life coaching